Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Unknown Speaker

 Thanks.
 And I wanted to ask about Machine Vision on a chip.
 I know Cognex experimented with it in the past.
 Now, there's several companies that are coming up with machine vision chips for applications around video surveillance, the drones, and autonomous vehicles.
-I'm wondering if that is something that Cognex continues to pursue and if you're seeing this as a (48:00) to your core business?
+I'm wondering if that is something that Cognex continues to pursue and if you're seeing this as a competitor to your core business?

 Robert J. Willett - Cognex Corp.

-We - Jeremy (48:03), we generally only do sort of custom in-house engineering challenges like that when we really see huge advantages of where we can't find what we need on the available market.
+Jeremy, we generally only do sort of custom in-house engineering challenges like that when we really see huge advantages of where we can't find what we need on the available market.
 So, our first choice generally is to use off-the-shelf electronic components and work with players in the industry to apply that technology to our industry.

 In the past, on occasion, you're right.
 We've kind of reinvented certain applications or been ahead of what's available in the market through our own custom chip design.
 We don't really talk about our technology road maps, so I'm not going to talk about whether we're doing that or not at the moment.